El15ande/El15ande.github.io/_posts/2020-09-01-JS-Variable-Mysteries.md

     let y = 'bar';
 ```

 Although `x` and `y` are (and should never be) used before they are declared and assigned, the difference between two declarations draws my attention.
-In this blog, I would like to re-share my understanding about JavaScript variables.
+In this blog, I would like to re-share my understanding about JS variables.

 ## Variable Basis

-It has been 5 years since ECMAScript 2015 (better known as ES6) introduces the concept of <u>block-scoped</u> declaration `let`.
-Although ES6 haven't been seen as a JS programming essential, it is encouraged that different types of constants, variables and functions should be separated in order to [improve the code readability](https://github.com/airbnb/javascript#variables).
+It has been 5 years since ECMAScript 2015 (better known as ES6) introduces the concept of block-scoped declaration `let`.
+Although ES6 haven't been seen as a JS programming essential, it is still encouraged that different types of constants, variables and functions should be separated in order to improve the code [readability](https://github.com/airbnb/javascript#variables).

 Firstly, there are 3 ways to directly declare a variable in JS: